 The Church continues to be alive and active, but our buildings must close.
 We must distance ourselves from one another and prevent the spread of infection in order to save lives.

 Therefore, as well as public worship being suspended, this and all church buildings in the Church of England are now closed.

 Our worship of God and our care for each other continue but cannot be done in this building.

-The vicar/churchwardens of this church can be contacted in an emergency by telephoning 01472 277277 and leaving a message on our answering machine which will be heard regularly or emailing firstname.lastname@example.org
+However, our worship, support, pastoral care, and love for our community continue.
+You can contact us by telephoning 01472 277277 and leaving a message on our answering machine, which will be regularly checked, or by emailing firstname.lastname@example.org.

 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength . . .
 Love your neighbour as yourself.
 There is no commandment greater than these.”